By Kathleen Dixon Donnelly

 And besides, Gertrude could do anything she wanted.
 She was a genius.
 And Alice knew it.

-Like me, Gertrude was born in Pittsburgh, PA, although Alice always said she should have been born in Oakland, CA. Her family moved west to the Bay area when Gertrude was only a baby.
+Like me, Gertrude was born in Pittsburgh, PA, although Alice always said she should have been born in Oakland, CA. [Read about my trip to visit her house here.]
+Her family moved west to the Bay area when Gertrude was only a baby.
 Dad made a bunch of money on the San Francisco trolley car system and then died.
 Her oldest brother Michael was such a good money manager that she and her other brother, Leo, were able to move to Paris right after the turn of the last century, live pretty well and collect art.
 They were known around town as the crazy Americans who wore sandals and bought weird paintings by unknown artists—Picasso, Braque, Matisse.

 Alice also grew up in San Francisco, although the two did not meet until she came to visit friends in Paris in 1907, the year after the San Francisco earthquake.
 When she was introduced to Gertrude, she says she heard bells ring.
 She always heard bells ring when she met a genius, and Gertrude was her first genius.
 The second was Picasso, whom Gertrude introduced Alice to the next day.

 After Alice moved in, Leo felt it was getting pretty crowded in their apartment at 27 rue de Fleurus on the Left Bank of Paris, so he moved out soon after.